 Reasons why life is hard

-In my 50+ years of life, I have sadly watched various friends and family members make their lives more difficult than they needed to be.
+In my 50+ years of life, I have sadly watched various friends and family members make their lives more difficult than they needed to be and fall into the trap of thinking my life is too hard.
 More often than I’d like to admit, I have also fallen into some of the beliefs and behaviors listed below that left me wallowing in self pity and thinking that life isn’t fair.

 Through these experiences, I’ve gradually learned to avoid many of these traps, as I’ve realized how they negatively affected my outlook on life.
 I have to admit, some of these life lessons were harder to learn than others.